 The prerequisites for online public health degrees will align with the prerequisites for a traditional degree.
 This usually means a standardized test scores (ACT or SAT for Bachelor’s, GRE for Master’s), high school or college transcripts, letters of recommendation, a resume or CV, and a personal statement.
 Some certificates and master’s degree programs may also require a bachelor’s degree in public health or similar field for acceptance into the program.

 Although online degrees are becoming more mainstream, be aware that some employers may have a bias towards online degrees.
 To help combat this, online public health programs are still subjected to CEPH accreditation, an independent agency regulating public health education to ensure a standard of quality in both classes and curriculum.
 When looking at online programs, it is always important to see if the program is accredited.

 According to a study on online learning by the US Department of Education, classes with online learning on average produce stronger student learning outcomes than classes with solely face-to-face instruction in the more traditional university setting.
 According to the study, the same goes for hybrid programs that incorporate at least some form of online learning.

-Considering the emergence of technology in education (EdTech), it is becoming much easier and seamless for students to study online.
-Learning Management Systems are becoming super advanced, quicker internet speeds are making viewing videos or streaming lectures very common, and navigating websites or interactive activities is second-nature to most online degree seekers.
-EdTech is highly invested in by venture capitalists and the like, and even the Bill and Melinda Gates Foundation funds grants for education and EdTech companies that they believe will continue to advance the area to make degrees accessible to the masses.
+Considering the emergence of technology in education (EdTech), it is becoming easier and seamless for students to study online.
+Learning management systems are becoming more advanced, quicker internet speeds are making viewing streaming lectures very common, and navigating websites or interactive activities is second-nature to most online degree seekers.